PeterNaydenov/walk-async/README.md

     // breadcrumbs: location of the property;
     // resolve: function that will resolve the callback promise.
 Provide the result as argument;
     // reject: function that can cancel the copy of that property;
-    // Important: key callback should be resolved or rejected.
+    // Important: key callback should be resolved or rejected on every code path,
+    // otherwise the walk promise never settles.
+See section "Timeout".
   }

 const result = await walk ({ data, keyCallback : keyCallbackFn });  // It's the short way to provide only key-callback.
 Callback functions are optional.